AristidesAI/TDInput-Privacy-Policy/privacy.md

 - **No user accounts** — the app requires no sign-up or login
 - **No data is sent to our servers** — we don't have servers

+NO FACE DATA IS SENT OVER THE INTERNET OR SHARED WITH THIRD PARTIES - THIS APP IS USED FOR TOUCHDESIGNER CREATIVE EFFECTS AND ONLY OCCURS ON THE LOCAL NETWORK

 ---

 ## Camera and Sensor Data